ThePotatoGuy/cd-rip-conv-tag/README.md

 This script will also check if those programs exist before executing.

-This is only tested in a Linux environment (Arch Linux) on Python 3.4
+This is only tested in a Linux environment (Debian) on Python 3.5